-Ozarka College will publish an annual security report containing safety- and securityrelated policy statements and crime statistics and distribute the report, using an approved method, to all current students and employees.
+Ozarka College will publish an annual security report containing safety- and security-related policy statements and crime statistics and distribute the report, using an approved method, to all current students and employees.
 Ozarka College also will inform prospective students and employees about the availability of the report.
 The ASR will be published and actively distributed as a single document.

 By October 1 of each year, Ozarka College will distribute a notice to all students and employees that includes a statement of the report's availability and its exact electronic address, a description of its contents, as well as an advertisement that a paper copy will be provided upon request from the Office of the Vice President of Student Services.
-The crime statistics will also be submitted to the U.S. Department of Education every year as prescribed by the U.S. Department of Education.
+The crime statistics will also be submitted to the U.S. Department of Education every year as prescribed by the U.S. Department of Education. presented by the 0.0.
+Department of Education.